rhymeyang/Se/docs/308B/BusinessResilience.md

 In some respects, a cutover test is easier to perform than a parallel test.
 A parallel test is a little trickier, since business information is required to flow to the production system and to the backup system, which means that some artificial component has been somehow inserted into the environment.
 However, with a cutover test, business processing does take place on the backup systems only, which can often be achieved through a simple configuration someplace in the network or the systems layer of the environment.

+> **TIP**
+>
-> **TIP** Not all organizations perform cutover tests, because they take a lot of resources to set up and they are risky.
+> Not all organizations perform cutover tests, because they take a lot of resources to set up and they are risky.
 Many organizations find that a parallel test is sufficient to determine whether backup systems are accurate, and the risk of an embarrassing incident is almost zero with a parallel test.

-- **Documenting Test Results**
-  - Every type and every iteration of DR plan testing needs to be documented.
+**Documenting Test Results**<br/>Every type and every iteration of DR plan testing needs to be documented.
 It’s not enough to say, “We did the test on September 10, 2019, and it worked.”
 First of all, no test goes perfectly—opportunities for improvement are always identified.
 But the most important part of testing is to discover _what parts_ of the test still need work so that those parts of the plan can be fixed before the next test (or a real disaster).

 As with any well-organized project, success is in the details.
 The road to success is littered with big and little mistakes, and all of the things that are identified in every sort of DR test need to be detailed so that the next iteration of the test will give better results.

 Recording and comparing detailed test results from one test to the next will also help the organization to measure progress.
 By this I mean that the quality of emergency response plans should steadily improve from year to year.
 Simple mistakes of the past should not be repeated, and the only failures in future tests should be in new and novel parts of the environment that weren’t well thought out to begin with.
 And even these should diminish over time.

-- **Debriefing to Improving Recovery and Continuity Plans**
-  - Every test of recovery and response plans should include a debrief or review so that participants can discuss the outcome of the test: what went well, what went wrong, and how things should be done differently next time.
+**Debriefing to Improving Recovery and Continuity Plans**<br/>Every test of recovery and response plans should include a debrief or review so that participants can discuss the outcome of the test: what went well, what went wrong, and how things should be done differently next time.
 All of this information should be collected by someone who will be responsible for making changes to relevant documents.
 The updated documents should be circulated among the test participants who can confirm whether their discussion and ideas are properly reflected in the document.

 ##### Training Personnel